sandeepkasaragod/workshop_temp/running_bioinfo_pipeline.md

 <b> Scripts: </b> Any programs/scripts used in the workflow, other than
 *.nf are saved in this directory.

 <b> Results: </b> All the workflow outputs are stored here in a sub-folders.
+This directory is generated during the workflow run.
+It can be "results" or "analysis" or in other names (as per the user defination).

 Tree structure below may give you a better idea of how the files are organized in Artic-nf.